mikegainey/UHCL-degree-planner/README.md

 them one-at-a-time at the keyboard and/or you can enter a file name with a list of courses.

+Put the file in the same folder as the program.
 In the file, list course numbers (like CSCI 1470) one-per-line.
 Anything on the line after the course number will be ignored so you can include notes after course numbers or on separate lines.

 After entering your starting term, you will see a menu of courses that you are eligible to take.
 Choose courses for the term by menu number.
 The program will